Flixborough disaster: Overview

-The plant was re-built but cyclohexanone was now produced by hydrogenation of phenol (Nypro proposed to produce the hydrogen from LPG; in the absence of timely advice from the Health and Safety Executive (HSE) planning permission for storage of 1200 te LPG at Flixborough was initially granted subject to HSE approval, but HSE objected); as a result of a subsequent collapse in the price of nylon it closed down a few years later.
+The plant was rebuilt but cyclohexanone was now produced by hydrogenation of phenol (Nypro proposed to produce the hydrogen from LPG; in the absence of timely advice from the Health and Safety Executive (HSE) planning permission for storage of 1,200 te LPG at Flixborough was initially granted subject to HSE approval, but HSE objected); as a result of a subsequent collapse in the price of nylon it closed down a few years later.
 The site was demolished in 1981, although the administration block still remains.
 The site today is home to the Flixborough Industrial Estate, occupied by various businesses and Glanford Power Station.

 The foundations of properties severely damaged by the blast and subsequently demolished can be found on land between the estate and the village, on the route known as Stather Road.
 A memorial to those who died was erected in front of offices at the rebuilt site in 1977.
 Cast in bronze, it showed mallards alighting on water.
 When the plant was closed, the statue was moved to the pond at the parish church in Flixborough.
 During the early hours of New Year's Day 1984, the sculpture was stolen.
 It has never been recovered but the plinth it stood on, with a plaque listing all those who died that day, can still be found outside the church.

 The cyclohexane oxidation process is still operated in much the same plant design in the Far East.